akshaykarthick/Data-Science-Blog-Post-Udacity/README.md

 ## Installation <a name="installation"></a>

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+The code should run with no issues using Python version 3

 ## Project Motivation<a name="motivation"></a>

 This is an Udacity Nanodegree project.
 I chose FIFA 20 complete player dataset.

-As a football fan,  it would be quite interesting to apply data analysis skills here.
+I am a sports fan and like playing with stats related to sports

-My key interests would be:
+The questions that I am looking :

 1. Which type of players costs more money for a team (Value) ? and which type of players earn the most (Wage)?
 2. What are the top 5 features that influences the value and wage of a player ?